Smarttfoxx/Scanio/README.md

-# Scanio - Network Scanner
+# Hugin - Network Scanner

-**Scanio** is a high-performance, multithreaded port scanner written in C++.
+**Hugin** is a high-performance, multithreaded port scanner written in C++.
 It supports both TCP Connect and SYN scanning modes, features ICMP host detection, optional service/banner grabbing, and provides real-time scan progress with estimated time remaining.
 It is built for speed, efficiency, and flexibility, making it a powerful tool for network reconnaissance.

 ---